SierraSoftworks/minback-postgres/README.md

 Arguments
-  DB_NAME  - The name of the database you wish to backup OPTIONS  - Any additional options you wish to pass to mongodump
+  DB_NAME  - The name of the database you wish to backup OPTIONS  - Any additional options you wish to pass to pg_dump
 ```

 ## Configuration